alexeyinkin/eb-1a/1-process/README.md

 ## Day 302

 On September 27, I took my photos.
-I said I need a photo for a US visa, and the photographer took this:
+I said I needed a photo for a US visa, and the photographer took this:

 ![](media/302_photo_original.jpg)